lwvmobile/m17-fme/README.md

 ### UDP/IP Frame Format

-M17-FME is capable of transmitting and receiving UDP frames based on the specification linked above.
+M17-FME is capable of transmitting and receiving UDP frames based on [M17 Protocol Specifications Part II - Internet Interface](https://github.com/M17-Project/M17_inet "M17 Protocol Specifications Part II - Internet Interface").
 This input and output has NOT BEEN TESTED on currently operating reflectors, and its status as working is unknown.
 M17-FME can however, communicate over UDP/IP Protocol to another M17-FME session.

 ### TX and RX Mode